aptos-labs/developer-docs/docs/move/book/abort-and-assert.md

 When using `abort`, it is important to understand how the `u64` code will be used by the VM.

-Normally, after successful execution, the Move VM produces a change-set for the changes made to global storage (added/removed resources, updates to existing resources, etc).
+Normally, after successful execution, the Move VM produces a change-set for the changes made to global storage (added/removed resources, updates to existing resources, etc.).

 If an `abort` is reached, the VM will instead indicate an error.
 Included in that error will be two pieces of information: